 The socket timeout facility offered by the JDK applies only to read operations on the socket.
 As of release 2.5.2, the socket and bisocket (and also sslsocket and sslbisocket) transports offer a write timeout facility.
-When a client server is configured, in any of the usual with the parameter or ways, org.jboss.remoting.transport.socket.SocketWrapper.WRITE\TIMEOUT (actual value "writeTimeout") set to a positive value (in milliseconds), all write operations will time out if they do not complete within the configured period.
+When a client configured, usual with or server is in any of the ways, the parameter org.jboss.remoting.transport.socket.SocketWrapper.WRITE_TIMEOUT (actual value "writeTimeout") set to a positive value (in milliseconds), all write operations will time out if they do not complete within the configured period.
 When a write operation times out, the socket upon which the write was invoked will be closed, which is likely to result in a java.net.SocketException.